tytydraco/yessleep/out/Tales_From_the_Night_Shift_Log_1.md

 “HA, no. I wish I did.
 It would have been cool to meet a talking lion.
 Thooougghh, I did find a door.”

-My interest was slightly peaked, but Rosco stopped talking as the grin on his face grew somehow without dropping the joint resting between his lips.
+My interest was slightly piqued, but Rosco stopped talking as the grin on his face grew somehow without dropping the joint resting between his lips.
 He was definitely excited.

 “Well?
 Did you open the door?”
 I asked with a bit of actual curiosity lingering in my voice.